This week I decided to try one of the newest Peloton programs. It’s called “Get Hooked: Peloton Boxing.”

 Where do you find Programs?
 On the bike tablet, it will be either across the top or the bottom of the screen.
 (Peloton keeps changing their placement.)
 On the Peloton app, you’ll see it across the top of the screen.

-And on the Peloton website, here’s where you’ll find programs and collections.
-After you log in and go in under “My Membership” and then “Take Classes,” you’ll see Programs listed across the top.
+And on the Peloton website, honestly, Peloton keeps changing where you find programs.
+It used to be that, after you’d logged in, then looked under “My Membership” and then “Take Classes,” you would see Programs listed across the top.

 How many Peloton programs are there